 However, there are a few nuances you should know about.
 Amazon validates that a buyer has provided the necessary information for their enrolled exemption status, but it’s ultimately up to the buyer to provide and maintain their exemption information and use it properly.

 Amazon doesn’t validate the information provided by the buyer with any official tax authorities.

 A buyer who defrauds this process could sneak by in theory, but sellers shouldn’t have to worry about this as long as they follow proper procedures and reasonable due diligence.

-ATEP makes transactions between enrolled buyers and sellers painless and straightforward.
+ATEP makes transactions between enrolled buyers and AWS marketplace sellers painless and straightforward.
 If a sales tax exemption is applicable, Amazon automatically calculates it into the transaction.
 Here’s how it works:

 When an ATEP-enrolled buyer makes a purchase, Amazon automatically determines whether the buyer has an active exemption for their order destination.
 If the transaction qualifies, Amazon automatically applies the exemption to all items in their order.

 If the buyer’s exemption doesn’t apply to the order destination, Amazon will not issue an exemption for that particular order.
 Exemptions are specific to the selected tax jurisdictions on a buyer’s account.